openvinotoolkit/openvino/docs/install_guides/installing-openvino-apt.md

 This guide provides detailed steps for installing OpenVINO™ Runtime through the APT repository and guidelines for installing OpenVINO Development Tools.

 Installing OpenVINO Runtime from APT is recommended for C++ developers.
 If you are working with Python, the PyPI package has everything needed for Python development and deployment on CPU and GPUs.
-Visit the [Install OpenVINO from PyPI](installing-openvino-pip.md) page for instructions on how to install OpenVINO Runtime for Python using PyPI.
+Visit the :doc:`Install OpenVINO from PyPI <openvino_docs_install_guides_installing_openvino_pip>` page for instructions on how to install OpenVINO Runtime for Python using PyPI.

 .. note::